ranja-sarkar/stats/README.md

 ![image](https://user-images.githubusercontent.com/101544669/172352049-a691a986-560c-42fe-bae3-cd4fa899a38f.png)

+Read more on the first 4 moments - mean, variance, skewness, and kurtosis from this excellent blog post: https://gregorygundersen.com/blog/2020/04/11/moments/

 A violin plot shows the shape (density distribution) of data which boxplot does not, and it must be used to explore skewed data.

 <img width="214" alt="vp" src="https://github.com/ranja-sarkar/stats/assets/101544669/eb349bbc-acf3-47e8-ab49-dea45666401e">